ckeditor/ckeditor5/docs/getting-started/integrations/dotnet.md

 Integrating the CKEditor 5 using ZIP is probably the quickest method to include a rich text editor in your application.

 <info-box>
 	Our new Builder does not provide ZIP output yet - but it will in the future.
-In the meantime, you can use one of the ZIP packages provided [here](https://ckeditor.com/ckeditor-5/download/#zip).
+In the meantime, you can use one of the generic ZIP packages provided [here](https://ckeditor.com/ckeditor-5/download/#zip).
 </info-box>

 After downloading and unpacking the ZIP archive, copy the `ckeditor5.js` and `ckeditor5.css` files in the `wwwroot/assets/vendor/` directory.
 The folder structure of your app should resemble this one.